Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Yeah, hello.
-The Catholics have got that one.
-Yeah.
-And they got, like, Mark Wahlberg and all those kids on Nantucket.
+Yeah, Hallow—the Catholics have that one.
+They’ve got Mark Wahlberg and all those guys on it.

 00:22:57:24 - 00:23:00:12